sneakers-the-rat/surveillance-graphs/_sections/_models/surveillance.md

 - Need to articulate the components of the cloud orthodoxy mindset
 	- Automated reasoning
 	- More data is better
+	- 'data' as a projection of 'information' is a commodity, inert, factual, external.
 	- Neutral reflection of underlying facts, only conditioning factor is 'confidence', but no criticism of schema
 	- End goal is productized services: eg. the fantasy of the google researcher in 2018 at the end of entity oriented search
 	- Convenience